MoonlitNightStudios/SkillSystem/README.md

 1. Right click on the content browser and under the skill system category select skill tree.
 1. Skill graphs have a default root node.
 We plan on adding support to adding root nodes since some games could use skill trees with multiple root nodes.
 Right click to add a **Skill** node.
 1. Set the skill node widget class in details panel.
 This widget class needs to implement ISkillNodeWidgetInterface.
 Each skill node allows overriding this widget class.
-1. Set the widget class for the skill tree.
+1. Set the widget class for the root node.
 1. Set the connection drawing policy.
 The plugin provides a default policy that just draws lines between connected nodes.
 We intend to add more.

 # Highlights